 In Europe the professional and organized prostitution dates from the late Middle Ages.
-From this area stem the first documents about this phenomenon in the Low Countries.
+From this era stem the first documents about this phenomenon in the Low Countries.
 Several authors, (Van de Pol, 1996, Volmuller, 1966, Stemvers, 1985 and Meyer, 1989) mention the cities of Utrecht and Den Briel (also called Brielle) as the first Dutch cities to have issued decrees to regulate prostitution.
-[I]Not Amsterdam, which was at the time a small town Den Briel ordered in the twelfth century the destruction of the only brothel within the city walls.
+[I]Not Amsterdam, which was at the time a small town Den Briel ordered in the twelfth century the destruction of the only brothel within its city walls.
 It was to be replaced by a new brothel outside these city walls.

 In these cities with a ‘prostitution policy’ the local government was as rule responsible for the management of these brothels.
 The ‘common women’ had to comply to certain rules.
 One of the rules in Den Briel was that they had to be outside the city walls after sunset.